 The set starts off straightforwardly enough, with “Loving Cup” and “Sparkle” opening things in standard fashion.
-Then, the band dropped a totally monster 25-minute jam session on “Tweezer”, taking things to the brink of jamming and riffing on new ideas throughout the track.
-They group reeled things in for covers of The Who’s “Sparks”, Aerosmith’s “Sweet Emotion” (jam), The Breeders’ “Cannonball”, as well as “Makisupa Policeman,” all the while weaving these songs through “Tweezer.”
+Then, the band dropped a totally monster 25-minute jam session on “Tweezer”, taking things to the brink of improvisation and riffing on new ideas throughout the track.
+The group reeled things in for covers of The Who’s “Sparks”, Aerosmith’s “Sweet Emotion” (jam), The Breeders’ “Cannonball”, as well as “Makisupa Policeman,” all the while weaving these songs through “Tweezer.”
 The incredible hourlong jam session came to a close with Jon Fishman taking the lead on vocals for Prince’s “Purple Rain” before one final jam took them into, you guessed it, “Tweezer Reprise.”
-What a set!

-You can listen to the full ’94 Tweezerfest below:
+You can listen to a playlist of the full ’94 Tweezerfest below:

 Setlist: Phish | The Bomb Factory | Dallas, TX | 5/7/1994

-Set 1: Llama, Horn > Divided Sky, Mound, Fast Enough for You > Scent of a Mule, Split Open and Melt, If I Could, Suzy Greenberg
+Set One: Llama, Horn > Divided Sky, Mound, Fast Enough for You > Scent of a Mule, Split Open and Melt, If I Could, Suzy Greenberg

 Encore: Amazing Grace, Sample in a Jar